JWTappert/three-js-sandbox/canvas/generative-intro/readme.md

 # generative example

-Canvas example of generating some artistic looking art using some random noise functions and an array of characters.
+Canvas example of generating some cool looking art using some random noise functions and an array of characters.

 ### Run it